-From employee injuries and libel lawsuits to an office fire or theft, business insurance can keep you running smoothly through any disaster.
-Read on to learn more about the policies and which ones you might need.
+From employee injuries and libel lawsuits to an office fire or theft, a business insurance policy can keep you running smoothly through any disaster.
+Read on to learn more about business insurance policies and which ones you might need.

-There are a number of different business insurance policy types designed to protect you in different scenarios.
+There are a number of different types of business insurance policies designed to protect you in different scenarios.
 Which policies you get will depend a lot on your industry and your business’s particular operating conditions.
-In some cases, you may be required by law to keep certain insurance policies.
+In some cases, you may be required by law to keep certain business insurance policies.

 There are several ways you can get the specific business insurance policies you need.
 If you feel comfortable navigating the insurance system yourself, you can buy policies directly from an insurance company.
 If you’d like a little more guidance, an insurance broker can help you find the policy that will work best for your company.